 In today’s blog post, I’m going to show you a tip on how I create a last refresh date and time so that I can show it on all of my Power BI reports.
+You may watch the full video of this tutorial at the bottom of this blog.

 Most of my clients say that they can’t remember the refresh schedule throughout the day for their Power BI reports.